floesche/neuView/STRATEGY_REFACTORING_SUMMARY.md

 ## Conclusion

-This refactoring brings the strategies package in line with the rest of the QuickPage codebase while maintaining full backward compatibility.
-The new structure is more maintainable, testable, and follows established software engineering best practices.
+This comprehensive refactoring brings the strategies package in line with the rest of the QuickPage codebase while maintaining full backward compatibility.
+The new structure is more maintainable, testable, and follows established software engineering best practices with proper separation of interfaces, exceptions, and implementations.

 The refactoring demonstrates a commitment to code quality and developer experience while preserving all existing functionality and performance characteristics.
+The modular structure now makes it easy to understand, extend, and maintain the strategy pattern implementations.